 (Source)

-Immediately upon receiving a mailing list registration, REI sends the new subscriber an email asking them to provide more information regarding their interests.
-Rather than sending each subscriber the same outdoorsmen-related content, REI ensures that the right content goes to the right person, right from the get-go.
+Immediately upon receiving a mailing list registration, REI sends the new subscriber an email asking them to provide more information about their interests.
+Rather than sending each subscriber the same kinds of content, REI ensures that the right content goes to the right person, right from the start.

-Now, your customer’s preferences certainly aren’t set in stone, and will probably change from time to time.
-When this happens, there’s a decent chance that said customer – rather than putting in the effort to make these changes known to your marketing team – will simply unsubscribe from your mailing list.
+Remember that your customers’ preferences evolve and will probably change from time to time.
+When this happens, there’s a good chance that customer will simply unsubscribe from your mailing list rather than make adjustments to their preferences.

 To decrease the chances of this happening, you’ll want to reach out to your subscribers at various times throughout your relationship with them.
-This allows you to glean updated information regarding your customers’ needs and desires as applicable to your brand.
+This allows you to gather updated information regarding your customers’ needs and desires in the context of their interest in your brand.

 (Source)

-In the example above, Not On The High Street created an email to be sent to individuals who hadn’t engaged with the brand in a designated amount of time.
-These subscribers were given the option of changing their preferences regarding the type of content they receive, as well as the frequency of which they’d receive this content.
+In the example above, Not On The High Street created an email to be sent to individuals who hadn’t engaged with the brand in a certain amount of time.
+These subscribers were given the option of changing their preferences regarding the type of content they received, as well as the frequency with which they received it.

 (Yes, they were also given the option to unsubscribe completely – but only after all other options were exhausted).